-If you feel that you are working withing this category, download your Associate Fellow guidance pack to find out more about how to apply.
+If you feel that you are working within this category, download your Associate Fellow guidance pack for information about applying.

 There are various application routes for Fellowship, they are made in writing and need to be supported by written references.
 Find out more about the available application routes.

-Application fees vary depending on the route you take to Fellowship, with individuals from subscribing instutions benefiting from discounted fees.
+Application fees vary depending on the route you take to Fellowship, with individuals from subscribing institutions benefiting from discounted fees.

 |Accredited Provision (individual from a member institution)||No cost|